yyc12345/BallanceBlenderHelper/README.md

 In default, user created material will not enable Virtools Material feature.
 You need to click checkbox of `Virtools Material` panel to enable or disable it.

 After enable Virtools Material, `Basic Parameters` section and `Advanced Parameters` section can be set.
 Set your material peroperties just like operating in Virtools.
 Just like its name, `Basic Parameters` is basic material properties. `Advanced Parameters` is mainly related to transparent properties and usually used in the bottom of transparent column.
+Additionally, `Basic Parameters` section provide a preset function, allowing user to use some preset material settings, which only affect 4 basic colors, just for convenient using.

 In `Operation` section, `Apply Virtools Material` will clean all existed Blender material and create a new material graph according to Virtools material properties.
 And, `Parse from Blender Principled BSDF` will try parsing a Principled BSDF to Virtools material.
 If your material highly rely on Blender material, please execute `Parse from Blender Principled BSDF` or disable Virtools Material feature before exporting BM file, otherwise material can not be saved correctly.

-### Select by Group
+### Select by Virtools Group

-Plugin add 2 selection functions according to Virtools Group in Select menu.
+Plugin add a selection function according to Virtools Group in Select menu.

-#### Select by Virtools Group

-Select objects in active collection according to its Virtools Group properties.
-The hidden object also can be selected if you check `Ignore Hide Property`.
-Check `Merge Selection` will merge current selection and previous selection.

-#### Filter by Virtools Group

-Filter current selected object by its Virtools Group properties.
-Check `Reverse` remove objects matching the requirements, not keep them.
+This function firstly have 5 different selection strategies which is exactly matched with Blender selection method.
+Just use it like Blender selection (Set, Extend, Subtract, Invert, Intersect).
+Then, select your group name to start a selection.

+If you can, using Subtract or Intersect modes would be better than other modes.
+Because these modes avoid analyzing too many objects.
+For example, first, select a rough range, and then use the Intersect mode to filter objects, which is more efficient than directly using the Start mode to select.

 ### Quick Grouping